adamsteer/pointWPS/docs/metadata-attributes.md

         "18": 9875,
         "xx": yyy
     },
-    "scale_x": 0.001, <-- these might be '1' for data stored as float
+    "scale_x": 0.001, <-- these might be '1' for data stored as floats
     "scale_y": 0.001,
     "scale_z": 0.001,
     "software_id": "LP360 from QCoherent Software  ",
     }
 ```

-These data can be obtained with the following queries from PDAL:
+These data can be obtained with the following queries from PDAL for LAS tiles:

 ```
 pdal info --metadata /path/to/file